Setting up a (secure) static website using Amazon S3 and Amazon Cloudfront in 2025

 Want to make a static website, using Amazon S3 - and you’d like it secured and given proper HTTPS from Amazon Cloudfront?
 And you don’t want to expose the S3 bucket to the world?
-Here’s how to do it (rather, if we’re being explicit about it, this is how to set the permissions right so it actually works).
+Here’s how to do it.
+(This is updated, and AWS have made this much easier.
+Well done AWS.)

 Create an S3 bucket